pablos-here/brave_tbird/README.md

 | Defined or set to ""       | Use gmail in `brave`          |
 | Set to a Webmail URL       | Use the URL in `brave`        |

-## xdg voodoo
+## xdg `voodoo`

-Confirm that `Thunderbird` is the default email client:
+Confirm that `Thunderbird` is the default email client.

+The expected output from the command below is `thunderbird.desktop`.

 ```shell
 xdg-mime query default 'x-scheme-handler/mailto'
 ```

-Expected output `thunderbird.desktop`.

 See below on how to resolve the issue.